OrchardCMS/OrchardDoc/Documentation/Creating-Dynamic-Forms.markdown

 ![Bind Form To Content](../upload/dynamic-forms-bind-form.png "Bind Form to Content")

 Almost there, now hover on the *Email Field* and click the angle brackets.
-Click on the *Bindings* tab and then check the field you want to bind it too, which in our case is the *Email.Text* field of the *Subscribe Form* content type.
+Click on the *Bindings* tab and then check the field you want to bind it to, which in our case is the *Email.Text* field of the *Subscribe Form* content type.
 If you do not see the bindings tab, then please save your form and go back to edit it.

 ![Bind Email Field](../upload/dynamic-forms-bind-email.png "Bind Email Field")